yogurtshake/soundboard-discord-bot/README.md

 I've created this public repository to serve as the cleaned-up, ready to use template of the monstrosity that I still update in my original private repo.

+You can find a list of dependencies in the text file called "GCP and Git instructions.txt".

 ## Here's a list of some of the features of this bot which are all accessible through bot commands in Discord:

 ### soundboard